christo-pr/blogposts/How_do_I_write_React.md

   |__README.md
 ```

+##### Components

+This is where I put all my UI components, that means, components that doesn't do to much of a logic, they are just there to present some information to the user and depend a little bit from the props
+that we passed in.

+The `ui/` folder holds all the components that are related to the User Interface (i.e. custom component for commons elements like <CustomInput /> or <CustomImg />)

+##### Containers

+This is where I put the *smart* components.
+A smart component is the one that controls the state of a particular part of the app.
+I use this type of components to wrap the most of the base markdown of the pages.

-I create a folder for each type of components that I have.
-Also I create a new folder called `utils/`, which I use for all the utility functions that I use across all the app.
+Also I create a new folder called `utils/`, which I use for all the utility functions that I'd use across the app.
-> **Note:** When I work with React Native, I just rename the `containers/` folder to `pages/`, just seems better naming for me.
+> **Note:** When I work with React Native, I just rename the `containers/` folder to `pages/`, seems better name for me.

 # Organize Code